Smart Energy - Smarter Communities

 Yes, it tracks when you use energy most so you can shift usage if time-of-use rates are available.

-How often does AMI send data?
+1. How often does an AMI meter send data?

 Varies by utility—typically every 15 minutes to 8 hours.

-Can I view AMI data in real-time?
+1. Can I view my AMI data in real-time?

 Some utilities offer portals; others may have a delay between data collection and display.